Everything you access or transmit on our website is encrypted with a high grade SSL certificate and is 100% secure.

 More specifically, SSL is a security protocol.
 Protocols describe how algorithms should be used; in this case, the SSL protocol determines variables of the encryption for both the link and the data being transmitted.

 How Does SSL Create a Secure Connection?

-When your web browser (internet explorer, firefox, chrome, opera…etc.) attempts to access our SSL secured website, the browser and the web server establish an SSL connection using a process called an “SSL Handshake” (see diagram below).
+When your web browser (internet explorer, firefox, edge, chrome, opera …etc.) attempts to access our SSL secured website, the browser and the web server establish an SSL connection using a process called an “SSL Handshake” (see diagram below).
 Note that the SSL Handshake is invisible to the user(YOU) and happens instantaneously.

 Essentially, three keys are used to set up the SSL connection: the public, private, and session keys.
 Anything encrypted with the public key can only be decrypted with the private key, and vice versa.